The Relationship of Retraction to Malice in Defamation Cases

 Significantly, however, in New York Times v.
 Sullivan, the US Supreme Court also declined to rule on "whether or not a failure to retract may ever constitute [evidence of malice].”
 Illinois courts, however, have since proved absolutely and consistently willing to find the failure to retract probative of malice, and academic authorities suggest that a failure to retract, in conjunction with other circumstances, surely can establish malice.

 If you believe you are the victim of defamation, or especially a defamation with malice, contact the Chicago defamation attorneys at Lubin Austermuehle.
 We are knowledgeable regarding the changes and complexities of this evolving area of the law, and committed to fighting for our clients' rights in the courtroom and at the negotiating table.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.
 Conveniently located in Chicago Elmhurst and Wilmette, Illinois.